SlimeVR/SlimeVR-Docs-Site/src/diy/official_clone_trackers.md

 <details>
 <summary><u>Manual Flashing settings</u></summary>
-As stated in Defines.h the pins for the official PCB are:
+As stated in defines.h the pins for the official PCB are:

 - SDA 14
 - SCL 12